Arshpreet0005/Weather_Analysis_Project/README.md

 # Weather Data Analysis and Rainfall Prediction

-## Project Overview
+## Overview

-This project performs Exploratory Data Analysis (EDA) and Machine Learning on weather data to predict rainfall.
+This project performs Exploratory Data Analysis (EDA) and Machine Learning on weather data to predict rainfall and identify important weather patterns.

-## Features

-* Missing Value Analysis
-* Correlation Analysis
-* Rainfall Distribution Analysis
-* Rain Today / Rain Tomorrow Analysis
-* Outlier Detection
-* Humidity vs Rainfall Analysis
-* Linear Regression Model
-* Decision Tree Model
-* Random Forest Model
-* Feature Importance Analysis
-* Model Performance Comparison

 ## Technologies Used